Clemapfel/mousetrap/docs/07_image_and_sound.md

 ## Introduction

-Mousetrap was originally part of a never-released app for frame-by-frame animation.
-Due to this history, mousetrap features a robust and fully featured image-processing interface.
-Before we can talk about images, we need to talk about individual colors.
+ mousetrap features a robust and fully featured image-processing interface, which features many of the relevant image-modifying functions a graphic editor, such as an image manipulation app,  Before we can talk about images, we need to talk about individual colors.

 ## Colors

-Two color representations are available in mousetrap, `RGBA` and `HSVA`, re
+\todo

-##
+## Images

+In general, images are a 2-dimensional matrix of colors.
+Each element in the matrix is called a **pixel**.
+An image of size 400x300 will have a 400 * 300 = 120000 pixes.
+Each pixel is a color in RGBA format, meaning it has 4 components, as state above.

-Images in RAM are managed by the `mousetrap::Image` class.
-This class is tied to the widget architecture and can only be used in the context of an application.
+Images are represented by the  `mousetrap::Image` class.
+This class is not a widget or signal emitter, it is simply a way to manage memory in the form of a pixel matrix in RAM.
+We need the help of other classes if we want to show the image on screen.

 ### Creating an Image

 #### Loading an Image from Disk

-Most commonly, we will want load an image into RAM to modify or display it.
-To do this we first instantiate image using its default constructor.
-This image will be of size 0x0, to fill it with data from the disk we call `Image::create_from_file`, which takes the path to an image as a string:
+Most commonly, we will want load an image into RAM from an already existing file.
+This can be achieved with `Image::create_from_file`, which takes the path to an image file as a string:

 ```cpp
 auto image = Image();